-Once the entire packet, including the CRC, has been received and no errors were detected, RADIO generates a CRCOK event.
-If CRC errors were detected, a CRCERROR event is generated.
+After the whole packet including the CRC has been received, the RADIO will generate a CRCOK event if no CRC errors were detected, or alternatively generate a CRCERROR event if CRC errors were detected.

 The status of the CRC check can be read from the CRCSTATUS register after a packet has been received.